Victorian water tower conversion in Melton Park, Suffolk

 SECOND - FIFTH FLOORS

-• On the second floor is an octagonal shaped bathroom fitted with a roll top claw foot bath and low level WC.
+• On the second floor of the water tower is an octagonal shaped bathroom fitted with a roll top claw foot bath and low level WC.

 • The fourth bedroom is located on the third floor and benefits from a built in cupboard.